gadael/gadael-documentation/docs/en/010-planning-parameters.md

 ---

-This guide is intended for administrators to plan entitlements.
+This guide is intended for administrators to plan leave rights.

 <!-- more -->

 ## Arrival in the company

-### The date of arrival
+### The arrival date

-The date of arrival in the company can be recorded on the user's card.
+The arrival date in the company can be set on the user's edit form.

 This date is used to:

-* Ignore Renewals of vacation entitlements completed prior to the user's arrival.
+* Ignore leave rights renewals completed prior to the user's arrival.
-* Ingorate the amount adjustment recorded before the arrival date.
+* Ingore the adjustments recorded before the arrival date.

-For example, for fixed - term contracts, it is possible to use a right Paid with a monthly increment of the automatic quantity the first The day of the month.
-In this case, the monthly adjustments of the months preceding the date of arrival Will be ignored.
+For example, for fixed-term contracts, it is possible to use a paid leave right with an automatic quantity monthly increment the first day of the month.
+In this case, the monthly adjustments of the months preceding the arrival date will be ignored.

-This parameter varies the initial quantity of the duty distinctly for each user.
+This parameter varies the initial quantity of the leave right distinctly for each user.

 The arrival date can be modified on the user's form: